 At the Bellevue, we were shown to a table next to the window with a fine view.
 The menus arrived and we started to choose until Keith noticed that a half-litre of house wine was €18.
 Normally we pay about €5, and a very expensive carafe would be €8.
 This was too much to bear so we scuttled out while the waitress was occupied at another table, hoping we were not breaking some rule of etiquette.

 Back for the third time at the tree-shaded bar, we asked the waitress to bring the dinner menu and we all laughed.
 She was pleased that we had repented of our error.

 We had a simple but delightful meal, starting with a shared salad.
 It was supposed to be just a green salad, but she arranged to have various nice garnishes added to it.

 Then we both had steak – mine a bavette and Keith’s an entrecôte.
 I made my usual request for something other than chips and got a splendid array of vegetables.

 Because we seldom have lunch, we eat a lot of bread with dinner, normally two baskets full, and one of the endearing things about French restaurants is that they fill up the bread basket without a word, whenever they see it empty.

 The people at the adjoining table were from Biarritz but had just come back from Canada.
-Their abiding impression was of the huge size of the meals, which was a surprise – it was a comment normally reserved for the United States.
+Their abiding impression of Canada was the huge size of the meals, which was a surprise – it was a comment normally reserved for the United States.